User Rating: 4 / 5

 47) Where do I get help if I have a questions or -issues for and with Linux which are not related to raspiBackup?

 From time to time there pop up Linux issues or questions when configuring or running raspiBackup.
-I will not answer them in comments or even emails sent to me.
+I will not answer them in any raspiBackup contact channels.
+Otherwise I'm busy 7/24.
 I support raspiBackup but I'm not willing to support Linux and thus all such kind of questions will be rejected by pointing to this FAQ47.
-There exists an English Raspberry forum and there you will get help for general Linux questions or -issues.
-If you speak German I also suggest to visit the German Raspberry Forum.
-See also FAQ38.

 48) Can I restore a backup to an active system?